dwulff/embedR/README.md

 # Caution

-Use of this package can result in data security violations.
-The package involves function that send data to the servers of external APIs providers, including [Hugging Face](https://huggingface.co/inference-api), [OpenAI](https://openai.com/blog/openai-api), and [Cohere](https://cohere.com/).
+Use of this package can result in data protection violations.
+The package contains functions that send data to the servers of external APIs providers, including [Hugging Face](https://huggingface.co/inference-api), [OpenAI](https://openai.com/blog/openai-api), and [Cohere](https://cohere.com/).

 # Usage